-Approximately three quarters of the respondents use Nim (31% frequently, 41% occasionally), while the remaining quarter is divided between people who never used Nim (16%) and people who stopped using Nim (11%).
+Approximately two thirds of the respondents use Nim (22% frequently, 39% occasionally), while the remaining third is divided between people who never used Nim (22%) and people who stopped using Nim (16%).

-Of those people who don’t use Nim, the most frequent reasons are: “Nim seems immature, not ready for production” (36%), “Nim doesn’t have libraries I need” (33%), “Nim seems too risky for production” (25%), and “Nim doesn’t have enough learning materials” (24%).
+Of those people who don’t use Nim, the most frequent reasons are: “Nim seems immature, not ready for production”, “Nim doesn’t have libraries I need”, “Nim seems too risky for production”, and “Nim doesn’t have enough learning materials”.

-A typical Nim user would be a software developer from Europe.
+A typical Nim user, just as in previous years, would be a software developer from Europe.

 Besides Europe (more than half of our users), our users mostly come from North America and Asia.
-Almost half of our users are software developers (47%), and the next largest group are students (17%).
+A half of our users are software developers (50%), and the next largest group are students (13%, 17% last year).

 We have users from all age groups and all levels of programming experience, proving that Nim can be used both by beginners and veteran programmers.

-It’s no surprise that the most used editor is VS Code, with 62% of Nim users choosing it in the survey.
-In the second place is Vim/Neovim (37% combined), followed by Sublime Text and Emacs (10% each).
+VS Code continues to dominate, with 62% of Nim users choosing it in the survey.
+In the second place is Vim/Neovim (39% combined), followed by Emacs and Sublime Text (10% each).

 We can partially attribute this to the mostly painless upgrade process:

-Improving the tooling is very high on the priority list for our users (higher than in 2019), and especially for those users who use Nim professionally.
-We’re happy to announce that, thanks to our partnership with Status, improving the developer tooling is one of the goals for 2021.
+Improving the tooling is very high on the priority list for our users (it is higher than in 2020, which was higher than the year before too), and especially for those users who use Nim professionally.
+We admit that, while we worked on improving other parts of the Nim ecosystem, this area was left behind, and the results reflect that.

-Back in 2019 we improved the documentation of the most used standard library modules.
-There is still room for improvement, but we now see that more users (compared to the 2019 survey) think the current situation is ok.
+These results are basically the same as last year (documentation 2020, learning materials 2020).
 When it comes to learning materials, where we mostly lean on the community content (for this to improve we need your involvement!), people want to see more written tutorials and code examples.